diosney/node-iproute/README.md

 Basically the only system requirement is that the **iproute** utility have to be present in your system.

-You can install it in Debian based OSes with:
+You can install it in Debian based OSes (if is not already there) by issuing:

 	sudo apt-get install iproute